Dchenlittle/DiffEraser/README.md

 # DiffEraser: Generalized Text Erasure Based on Latent Diffusion Prior

-First, the conventional Variational Auto-Encoder (VAE) encoder is replaced with a Diffusion-Prior (DP) encoder, through which the heterogeneous information from the LDM prior knowledge in latent space is integrated with the multi-level encoded features of the input image.
-Second, a Latent-Fusion (LF) decoder is introduced, by which the heterogeneous features from both the LDM and DP encoders are integrated to generate high-quality text-erased results.
+This is the official PyTorch codes for the paper.

 ![image](https://github.com/Dchenlittle/DiffEraser/blob/main/Fig33_01.png)

 ## Todo List
+* Generation Code for the NPID295 Dataset

+* Training Code

+* Testing Code

+* DiffEraser Model Code
 ## Environment

-conda create -n differaser python=3.8 -y
+* conda create -n differaser python=3.8 -y

-conda activate differaser
+* conda activate differaser

-cd differaser
+* cd differaser

-pip install -r requirements.txt
+* pip install -r requirements.txt

 ## Datasets
 ### 1. Text Removal Dataset
-#### __· NPID295__
+* NPID295

+## Contact

+If you have any questions, feel free to concat us or raise issues.

+Suggestions and opinions of our work (both positive and negative) are welcome.

 ## Copyright
 This repository can only be used for non-commercial research purpose.